 How to create a clothespin snowflake

 Paint the clothespin, focusing on the sides and what was the inside of the clothespin (the bumpy side).
 You do not have to paint the smooth side, but you can if you want to.
 I found leaving that side unpainted led to easier adhesion of the glue.
 You can paint them any color you want, however, I chose to go with white for the classic snowflake look.
-If you are adding glitter, be sure to do this while the paint is still wet.
+If you are adding glitter, you can do this while the paint is still wet or add it after gluing.

 Now it’s time to assemble the snowflake.
 Take four of the clothespins and glue them together in a plus sign shape.
 To do this, apply a small bead of glue to the angled end of the clothespin and attach it to the angled side of the next clothespin.
 Continue until all four are glued together.